Fluffernuttersandwich/Better7D2DbyFNS/README.md

 If you are using an Nvidia GPU with RTX, these settings will probably work well for you for Frame Generation.

-I have not played with any Upscaling yet...
+I have not played with any Upscaling yet, because the Frame Generation is what I bought it for.

 If you are using an AMD card, or an Nvidia card without RTX, you will need to play with the LS settings for yourself.